On Perfect Classification and Clustering for Gaussian Processes

 \baselineskip=28pt 5mm

-\baselineskip=12pt 10mm
+\baselineskip=12pt 5mm

-\baselineskip=17pt 15mm \centerline{\today} 20mm
+\baselineskip=17pt 3mm \centerline{\today} 3mm

-In this paper, we study the problem of discriminating $J ~(\geq 2)$ Gaussian processes by analyzing the behavior of the underlying probability measures in an infinite-dimensional space.
-Motivated by singularity of a certain class of Gaussian measures, we first propose a data based transformation for the training data.
-For a $J$ class classification problem, this transformation induces complete separation among the associated Gaussian processes.
-The misclassification probability of a componentwise classifier when applied on this transformed data asymptotically converges to zero.
-In finite samples, the empirical classifier is constructed and related theoretical properties are studied.
-Good performance of the proposed methodology is demonstrated using simulated as well as benchmark data sets when compared with some parametric and nonparametric classifiers for such functional data.
+In this paper, we propose a data based transformation for infinite-dimensional Gaussian processes and derive its limit theorem.
+For a classification problem, this transformation induces complete separation among the associated Gaussian processes.
+The misclassification probability of any simple classifier when applied on the transformed data asymptotically converges to zero.
+In a clustering problem using mixture models, an appropriate modification of this transformation asymptotically leads to perfect separation of the populations.
+Theoretical properties are studied for the usual $k$-means clustering method when used on this transformed data.
+Good empirical performance of the proposed methodology is demonstrated using simulated as well as benchmark data sets, when compared with some popular parametric and nonparametric methods for such functional data.